rails/spring/README.md

 * Ruby versions: MRI 1.9.3, MRI 2.0.0
 * Rails versions: 3.2, 4.0

-Spring makes extensive use of `Process#fork`, so won't be able to provide a speed up on platforms which don't support forking (Windows, JRuby).
+Spring makes extensive use of `Process.fork`, so won't be able to provide a speed up on platforms which don't support forking (Windows, JRuby).

 ## Walkthrough